egyleader/flutter-spree/README.md

 ## What You Get ??

 - Scalable files and folders architecture
-- Linitng Using Pendantic package
+- Linitng Using Pendantic package (witch google devs use )
 - .env file support for const sensitive information (like api tokens)
 - shared preferences support with helper functions